Americandude/blue/README.md

 4:10-4:36

-`Finished ArrayList, made it sort from greatest to least bc im too lazy to reorder the modules.add`
+`Finished ArrayList, made it sort from greatest to least bc im too lazy to reorder modules.add`

 ### Contribution
 Feel free to make a pull request, it's best if you add me on discord and tell me what you changed, since I don't have the time to sift through hundreds of files.